Hiba Tawaji

 Hiba Michel Tawaji (هبة ميشال طوجي; born 10 December 1987) is a Lebanese singer, actress, and director.
-Since 2008, she established herself in the Lebanese and Arab music scene as a major artist recognized for her vocal skills.
-She has a 4-octave vocal range.
+Since 2008, she has established herself in the Lebanese and Arab music scene with her 4-octave vocal range.

-She started her career playing the main female role in well-known Rahbani musicals.
+She started her career playing the main female role in Rahbani musicals.
 She also participated in the fourth season of France's version of The Voice, in which she was coached by Mika and reached the semi-finals.
 After The Voice, she signed with Mercury Records in 2015.
-On 30 May 2016, it was announced that Tawaji will join the cast of Notre-Dame de Paris as Esmeralda in the revival of the musical.
+On 30 May 2016, it was announced Tawaji would join the cast of Notre-Dame de Paris as Esmeralda in the revival of the musical.
 She has since toured with the cast and performed internationally.
-She has also pursued her Arabic career with four studio albums produced by Oussama Rahbani, and numerous projects on the Lebanese and Arab levels, including in Egypt, Tunisia and Saudi Arabia, where she was the first ever woman to sing on stage following an easing of restrictions on women's rights.
+Tawaji has also pursued her Arabic career with four studio albums produced by Oussama Rahbani and numerous projects on the Lebanese and Arab levels, including in Egypt, Tunisia, and Saudi Arabia, where she was the first woman to sing on stage following an easing of restrictions on women's rights.

 Tawaji is now signed to Universal Music Arabia, in partnership with Universal Music Group and Republic Records.
-She is currently recording her first album under the label, and has released the first single Que Será Será (Law Nebka Sawa) featuring the Despacito hitmaker Luis Fonsi.

 Early life and education

-Born in Achrafieh, Beirut to Lebanese Orthodox parents Adele and Michel, she grew up in Elissar, a neighborhood of Mazraat Yachouh in the Matn District.
-She learned music at a young age.
+Born in Achrafieh, Beirut to Lebanese Orthodox parents Michel and Adele, she grew up in Elissar, a neighborhood of Mazraat Yachouh in the Matn District.
 She trained at an early age in opera and classical singing, then in modern style.
-From 1990 and until 2005, Tawaji studied at the Athenee de Beyrouth school and received a literary baccalaureate.
+From 1990 until 2005, Tawaji studied at the Athenee de Beyrouth School and received a literary baccalaureate.

 From 2002 until 2007, she took singing lessons and solfeggio at Ecole des Arts Ghassan Yammine.
 She then went to Saint Joseph University of Beirut, IESAV, and majored in audio-visual and cinematographic studies, earning her B.A. in 2010.
 Tawaji also trained in directing and acting.
 She obtained her bachelor's degree in 2012 with a short movie written and directed by her, titled The Rope.
 It won many prizes in film festivals across the Arab World (ZUMEFF, NDU Film Festival, Outbox Film Festival, etc.).